Derek Laud

 Derek George Henry Laud (born 9 August 1964) is a British banker, author, broadcaster and visiting professor.
 He has other wide business interests.

-He is the chairman of the Foundation Board of Lucy Cavendish College at the University of Cambridge, and also Chairs the North American Committee.

 Laud is a Fellow of the Royal Society of Arts.
 He is a visiting research fellow at Oxford University and pro chancellor at London South Bank University and visiting professor in the Faculty of Law and Social Sciences.

 Laud is a partner in the private banking sector and also senior adviser at Stern & Co, a Rothschild and Goldsmith Private Family Office.
 He currently sits on the board of the Overseas Territories, chaired by Lord Northbrook, and is executive director.
 Laud has been a political adviser and professional speechwriter.

 Laud is co-founder and executive director of the New City Initiative, a think tank for the finance sector.
 He is also a partner, partnership secretary, director of the advisory board, and director of global corporate affairs at wealth management company Stanhope Capital LLP.
 Laud was the first black member of the Conservative Monday Club and was the first black master of foxhounds in the United Kingdom.
 He was also a contestant on the 2005 series of the British reality television show Big Brother.